About this page

 - A cautionary note

-National Met Services (NMS) use GRIB code (Gridded Information in Binary) to store and exchange forecast data.
+All National Met Services (NMS) use GRIB files to store and exchange forecast data.
 However, most do not release them for general use.
 Exceptions are

 These all make data available to anyone with the computer resources to handle massive data sets.
-Most free sources of GRIB data for anywhere in the world use the US GFS (General Forecast System) with the US Navy NOGAPS (Navy Operational Global Atmospheric Prediction System) as a back-up.
+Most free sources of GRIB data for anywhere in the world use the US GFS (General Forecast System) with the others as back-ups.

 To see what GRIB files do in practice, see the GRIB examples page.
-This show forecasts for days 1 to 7 compared to actual wind patterns.
+This show forecasts for days 1 to 7 days ahead.

 Large scale forecasts

-NOTE Although the GFS uses a slightly larger grid of about 27 km, the data are only made available by NOAA on a 1/2 degree grid ie around 30 mile spacing.
+NOTE Although the GFS uses a slightly larger grid of about 1/8 degree lat/lon, 13 km, the data are only made available by NOAA on a 1/4 degree grid ie around 15 mile spacing.

-This has implications for those who use the degraded data as a basis for meso-scale models without using the mass of data available- see below.
+This has implications for those who use the degraded data as a basis for high resolution (Limited Area or Meso-scale) models without using the mass of fine cale data available- see below.

 Getting the information